MichieCodes/AlgorithmsProjectOne/README.md

 The API is deployed to Heroku, while the Fontend is deployed to Github pages.
 Here is the link: https://michietuts.github.io/AlgorithmsProjectOne/

+*When you are done using the site, please reset the leader board by CTRL clicking the close button on the leader board modal*

 ### Installation
 - To run the API on your local machine, download the code posted to elearning
     - In your favorite terminal type **gradlew bootRun** (or **gradle bootRun** for Unix/Linux machines)